-Dixie State College -- Courses Bob Teaches Spring 2013
+Dixie State Univeristy -- Courses Bob Teaches Spring 2017

-CS 1010 -- Problem Solving with a computer -- How to solve problems with a computer.
+High School Honors CS -- Problem Solving with a computer -- How to solve problems with a computer.

 CS 1410 -- Object Oriented Programming -- Second Semester computer programming.